Best Street Legal Enduro Motorcycle We Review 5 Great Choices

 2023 KTM 350 EXC-F

-This four-stroke edition of KTM’s lineup has seen the most sales.
-It handles like a 250 but with a 500’s power and has necessitated a few enhancements from its predecessor.
-Overall, the suspension has seen minor damping improvements and bottoming out resistance with better shocks, less prone to wear and deformation.
+This four-stroke edition of KTM’s lineup has seen significant sales.
+It handles like a 250 but with the power of a 500, necessitating a few enhancements from its predecessor.
+Overall, the suspension has experienced minor damping improvements and increased resistance to bottoming out with better shocks, which are less prone to wear and deformation.

 KTM’s claim that the DOHC fuel-injected engine offers the best power-to-weight ratio on the market is supported by the broad torque curve that delivers power smoothly.
-You may opt for the 500 model for more raw power, but it might not be necessary as this 350 delivers plenty of horses.
+While opting for the 500 model might provide more raw power, it may not be necessary as this 350 delivers plenty of horses.

-This 2.25-gal fuel capacity bike weighs 238lbs and comes with a lightweight steel frame by Chromoly, Brembo brake, clutch, and signature orange plastics with blue trimmings.
+This bike, with a 2.25-gallon fuel capacity, weighs 238 lbs. and features a lightweight steel frame by Chromoly, Brembo brakes and clutch, and signature orange plastics with blue trimmings.

 2. Husqvarna FE 501s